-A Health Maintenance Organization (High and Standard Options)
+A Health Maintenance Organization (High, Standard and Basic Options)

 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
-See page 7 for details.
+See page 8 for details.
+This plan is accredited.
+See page 13.

-Serving: Northern California: Fresno service area
+Serving: Northern California service area

 Enrollment in this Plan is limited.
 You must live or work in our geographic service areas to enroll.
-See page 11 for requirements.
+See page 13 for requirements.